Psychotherapy Services

 Psychotherapy, Services, and Referrals

-During office hours, immediate assistance is available on a walk-in basis for students who are in urgent situations and need immediate attention.
-After hours, campus Public Safety handles emergency calls at 255-3111.
+Monday through Friday 10-4, immediate assistance is available on a walk-in basis for students who are in urgent situations and need immediate attention.
+After hours, campus Public Safety handles emergency calls at 719-255-3111.

-As a way to address developmental needs, provide preventive information and enhance the quality of campus life, UCC conducts workshops on topics such as acquaintance rape, healthy relationships, study skills and stress management.
-Our staff will consult with any campus group to design and develop specific programs or presentations.
-If you would like to request an outreach, please email Dr. Benek Altayli at zaltayli@uccs.edu.
+As a way to address developmental needs, provide preventive information and enhance the quality of campus life, UCCS conducts workshops on topics such as acquaintance rape, healthy relationships, study skills and stress management.
+Our staff will consult with any campus group to design and develop specific programs or presentations https://recwellness.uccs.edu/wellness/presentation-request-form.
+If you would like to request an outreach, please email Dr. Cathy Calvert ccalvert@uccs.edu .

 Faculty, staff and students may use Mental Health Services for consultation purposes (e.g. concerns about a depressed roommate, how to make a referral, how to respond to a colleague with a psychological problem, etc.)

-Mental Health Services houses an extensive list of off-campus referral information including psychological services, guest speakers and community support groups.
-We also have pamphlets and handouts on various psychological issues.
+Mental Health Services Case Management team houses an extensive list of off-campus referral information including psychological services, guest speakers and community support groups.

 Psychological testing can be used in relation to psychotherapy services the center offers to more efficiently gain a large amount of information about a client and to help understand a client's issues more clearly.
-Psychological testing can be used for both personal and career counseling.
+Psychological testing can be used for both personal and academic needs.